Kiwi as, bro! The NZ food mashups that would disgust (or surprise) the world

 Whether you're at a bakery or a petrol station, these bad boys are often on the menu.

-When an Australian friend asked me about what pies to try while in New Zealand, without hesitation I told him he must try a butter chicken pie.
+When my Australian friend Derek Drongo asked me about what pies to try while in New Zealand, without hesitation I told him he must try a butter chicken pie.

 I rest my case.